-For our study this morning we come to the closing portion of the seventh chapter of Acts, and this is not only the closing of the seventh chapter of Acts, but it's the closing of the life of Stephen.
-This is a very dramatic and a very interesting and a very instructional part of the word of God.
+For our study this morning, we come to the closing portion of the seventh chapter of Acts.
+And this is not only the closing of the seventh chapter of Acts, but it is the closing of the life of Stephen.
+This is a very dramatic, and a very interesting, and a very instructional part of the word of God.

 There is much theology that can be taught from this, and I’ll just trust God that we’ll get back here again and again as days go by and not try to do it all this morning.
-But in these verses that deal with the stoning of Stephen, what hit me most dominantly as I read it and reread it and read it and meditated on it and studied it, what I kept seeing, and I always look for some common factor that ties a passage of Scripture together, so that we can consider a reigning thought or something to hang our thoughts on, the thing that kept coming up was the tremendous contrast that weaves through this passage, the contrast between a Spirit-filled man dying and the hate-filled mob killing him.
+But in these verses that deal with the stoning of Stephen, what hit me most dominantly as I read it and reread it and read it and meditated on it and studied it, what I kept seeing – and I always look for some common factor that ties a passage of Scripture together so that we can consider a reigning thought or something to hang our thoughts on – the thing that kept coming up was the tremendous contrast that weaves through this passage, the contrast between a Spirit-filled man dying and the hate-filled mob killing him.

-Everything here is contrast.
-And the contrast is extreme.
+Everything here is contrast, and the contrast is extreme.
 It appears almost to be the contrast between heaven and hell, if I could put it as extreme as possible.
 And the real victim of this passage is not Stephen.
 He is no victim at all.
 He wins.
 He dies, but he dies the victor.
 They live.
 They live the loser.
 The mob is the tragedy.
 Stephen’s was the victory.

 Now, you remember the circumstances, and if you have not been here the last couple of weeks and heard the sermon of Stephen and that which brought about the need for that sermon, then you’re somewhat at a loss to get into this with all the intensity that’s really in it.
 But let me just pick up some of the pieces so that you kind of feel your way into the text with a little bit of a running start.